Galactic Rotation Curves from Full-Disk Newtonian Modeling: The Lost and Found Framework: Conclusions

 \section{Conclusions}

-We have shown that a geometrically consistent Newtonian treatment of flattened disk systems can reproduce the main observed features of galactic rotation curves while systematically reducing the total mass required relative to conventional spherical-equivalent estimates.
+We have shown that a geometrically consistent Newtonian treatment of flattened disk systems can reproduce the main observed features of galactic rotation curves while systematically reducing the inferred total mass relative to conventional dynamical mass estimates.

-Across the present sample, the LF framework yields a characteristic mass reduction factor $\eta_{\rm LF} \sim 0.67$, suggesting that part of the inferred mass discrepancy in disk galaxies may arise from geometric assumptions in standard mass inference.
-Although the LF-inferred mass generally remains larger than the directly estimated baryonic mass, the results indicate that geometry alone can account for a substantial fraction of the discrepancy.
+Across the present sample, the LF framework yields a characteristic mass scaling factor $\eta_{\rm LF} \sim 0.67$, suggesting that part of the inferred mass discrepancy in disk galaxies may be associated with geometric assumptions in standard mass estimates.
+Although the LF-inferred mass generally remains larger than the directly estimated baryonic mass, the results suggest that geometric effects may account for a substantial fraction of the inferred discrepancy.

-These findings motivate a reassessment of how gravitational fields are evaluated in non-spherical systems, and call for future tests of the LF framework using directly observed stellar and gas surface density profiles.
+These findings motivate a reassessment of how gravitational fields are evaluated in non-spherical systems, and highlight the importance of full-disk treatments when interpreting rotation curves.
+Future work should test the LF framework using directly observed stellar and gas surface density profiles, as well as larger and more diverse galaxy samples, to further quantify the role of geometry in shaping galactic dynamics.